-This article appears in the June 2018 edition of Valemus Law's THE BRIEF, a monthly email newsletter containing the latest legal news and opinion from our lawyers.
+This article appears in the August 2018 edition of Valemus Law's THE BRIEF, a monthly email newsletter containing the latest legal news and opinion from our lawyers.
 To download your copy, please click on the button above.
 To subscribe to our monthly news round-ups, please email email@example.com with 'Subscribe to The Brief' in the subject line.

 Reproduced by kind permission from Practical Law